me-X-us/upload-processing-server/README.md

   - [Deployment](#deployment)
   - [Used or Referenced Projects](Used-or-Referenced-Projects)
 ## About Upload And Processing Server
-This Project is one of micro service of HomeLeisure Server It will provide uploading and link vision module
+This Project is one of micro service of training.zip Server It will provide uploading and link vision module

 ## Overview